 COMPLETION:

 Walk-Through as Prerequisite to Determination of Substantial Completion.
-When the Designer/Builder believes that the Work is complete except for minor corrective items, it shall so notify the District and shall provide written documentation (Designer/Builder’s “pre-punch list”) which demonstrates completion of all work.
-Promptly thereafter, the District shall schedule a final walk-through of the Project by the Designer/Builder, the District, the Criteria Architect, and the Inspector to determine whether and to what extent the Work is complete.
-Any erroneous claims of completion by the Designer/Builder resulting in a premature walk-through shall be at the Designer/Builder’s sole cost and expense, and the District shall be entitled to reduce its payments to the Designer/Builder under the Contract by an amount equal to any costs incurred by the District due to the erroneous claims by the Designer/Builder that the Project is complete.
+When the Designer/Builder believes that the Work is complete except for minor corrective items, it shall so notify the District and shall provide written documentation (Designer/Builder’s “pre-punch list”) which demonstrates substantial completion.
+Promptly thereafter, the District shall schedule a walk-through of the Project by the Designer/Builder, the District, the Criteria Architect, and the Inspector to determine whether and to what extent the Work is substantially complete.
+Any erroneous claims of completion by the Designer/Builder resulting in a premature walk-through shall be at the Designer/Builder’s sole cost and expense, and the District shall be entitled to reduce its payments to the Designer/Builder under the Contract by an amount equal to any costs incurred by the District due to the erroneous claims by the Designer/Builder that the Project is substantially complete.
 Minor corrective (or “punch-list”) items shall be identified in the final walk-through of the Project.
 Notwithstanding the provisions listed prior, the District shall accept as complete the individual scope of work for each NTP as each is completed, at different dates, as opposed to waiting for the entire Work to be completed prior to issuance of its Acceptance of Work.

 Notice of Substantial Completion.
 Upon completion of all conditions precedent to Substantial Completion for any School Site, Designer/Builder shall submit a Notice of Substantial Completion to the District.
 Within ten (10) business days from the District’s receipt of the Notice of Substantial Completion, the District will either (a) accept the Work (except for the Punch List) as meeting Substantial Completion for each Site; or (b) reject the Work as meeting Substantial Completion and provide Designer/Builder with a description of any deficiencies or other basis by which it has rejected the Notice of Substantial Completion.
 Designer/Builder will then address any deficiencies and resubmit its Notice of Substantial Completion.